 After numerous attempts of launching the product and pulling back, Glitch had to shut down in November 2012.
 The company cited the inability to attract a big enough audience as the reason for closing down.

 Luckily, the story does not end here – again.
 The company still had some cash reserves available from its previous funding rounds.
-And more important than that, they had something of much greater value.
+And more importantly, they had something of much greater value.

 Since the staff working at Tiny Speck was geographically dispersed, its engineers had developed an in-house tool that allowed them to communicate with each other.
-It became so ingrained in the team’s daily practices that Butterfield decided it would be worth selling it to other startups.
+It became so ingrained in the team’s daily practices that Butterfield decided it could be worth trying to sell it to other startups.

 In May 2013, Tiny Speck began testing what would later become Slack with a total of 45 startup companies.
-Three months later, in August, Slack opens to the wider public.
+Three months later, in August, Slack finally opened to the wider public.

-Within 24 hours after launch over 8,000 companies sign up to use Slack.
+Within 24 hours of the launch, over 8,000 companies signed up to use Slack.
 Tiny Speck officially rebranded to Slack Technologies in August 2014.

 A year later, over 140,000 people used Slack on a daily basis.
 That number rose to 2.7 million within two years of operation.
 Furthermore, the average user spent over 10 hours a day using the Slack app.

-With numbers like that, it came at no surprise that Slack became the fastest unicorn in startup history.
+With numbers like that, it came as no surprise that Slack became the fastest unicorn in startup history (at least at the time).
 Just eight months after the official launch, the company’s valuation rose to a staggering $1.12 billion.

 Part of the reason why Slack grew at this unprecedented space was simply word of mouth.
 Existing users began recommending the tool to their friends and family, speeding up adoption at a rapid pace.

 Another reason for its stellar growth was how easy and intuitive it was to sign up and use the tool.
 While many other competing chat applications had to be integrated into a company’s IT infrastructure, using Slack was just a few clicks and a download away.